-I have a degree in Anthropology with a minor in Photography and as a person with a Liberal Arts degree, I struggled to find my passion in the real world.
+I have a degree in Anthropology with a minor in Photography and as a person with a Liberal Arts/art background, I struggled to find my passion in the real world.
 Back in the good old days before photography went digital, there were dark rooms and dangerous chemicals required to make works of art.

 I always loved the science behind photography and the tranquil element of being immersed in the dark room.
 The tactile aspect of holding film and paper and splashing around in trays of “magic” liquid, waiting for a print to develop was exhilarating.